swcarpentry/DEPRECATED-boot-camps/02-python-variables/Readme.md

 * * * * *

+If you don't already have a copy of the class material, then...
 Copy and paste all of the following into your command line (in home dir):

     mkdir bootcamp